Tugdual-G/budack/README.md

 ## Requirements
 - Open-MPI for parallel computing
 - Running the script on 3 cores at least
+    - If you only have one or two available cores, you could have to run the the computationusing the oversubscribe option in mpiexec such as (the script *exe.sh* take care of this case),

+            mpiexec --oversubscribe -n 3 budack [args]

 - **Optionnal**
     - sxiv image viewer
     - ImageMagick, to create png pictures from the binary files.